(Last updated on: 13/12/2021)

 The ‘Old’ Fleets

-However, staff at British Airways have a very powerful union and over the years there were a number of negotiations to increase terms and conditions between the top staff at British Airways and the union (United).
-When these negotiations broke down it often resulted in stroke action.
+However, staff at British Airways have a very powerful union.
+Over the years there were a number of negotiations to increase terms and conditions between the top staff at British Airways and the union (United).
+When these negotiations broke down it often resulted in strike action.

-Anyway, these strikes has devastating effects on the airline.
+Anyway, these strikes had devastating effects on the airline.
 They were losing a lot of customers and a lot of money.

-In order to limit the impacts of these strikes British Airways would agree to an improvement in terms and conditions.
-Over the years salaries inflated to significantly more than the industry average and on average staff were working considerably less hours each month than their colleagues flying for the competitor airlines.
+In order to limit the impacts of these strikes, British Airways would agree to an improvement in terms and conditions.
+Over the years salaries inflated to significantly more than the industry average and on average staff were working considerably fewer hours each month than their colleagues flying for the competitor airlines.

-Because staff were on such rewarding contracts they became reluctant to leave the airline and staff turnover was low.
+Because the staff were on such rewarding contracts, they became reluctant to leave the airline and staff turnover was low.
 Whilst low staff turnover is often a good thing for businesses, some Cabin Crew grew fed up or tired of the job but continued to work for British Airways in order to reap the rewards of being on a good contract.
 This was impacting the image of the airline and the customer service provided.
-Note – I am not referring to ALL crew- this is a generalisation.
+Note – I am not referring to ALL crew: this is a generalisation.

 The ‘New’ Mixed Fleet

-British Airways had to do something to remain competitive (and to stay afloat!) but they couldn’t change the terms and conditions of their existing staff- that would be illegal in many cases and definitely immoral.
-So the answer was to create a new fleet, which they called Mixed Fleet (the ones who wear the hats).
+British Airways had to do something to remain competitive (and to stay afloat!) but they couldn’t change the terms and conditions of their existing staff.
+That would be illegal in many cases and definitely immoral.
+So the answer was to create a new fleet, which they called Mixed Fleet.
+These are the ones who wear the hats.

 The name says it all – if you work for Mixed Fleet you operate a mixture of European and long-haul flights.
-Staff were recruited on terms and conditions far inferior to their Euro Fleet and Worldwide Fleet colleagues.
-By paying members of the new fleet a fraction of the salary and making them work twice as hard, British Airways were able to save a lot of money and to become more competitive in the market.
+Staff members were recruited on terms and conditions far inferior to their Euro Fleet and Worldwide Fleet colleagues.
+By paying members of the new fleet a fraction of the salary and making them work twice as hard, British Airways were able to save a lot of money and become more competitive in the market.

 So that’s my brief breakdown of what British Airways Mixed Fleet is and why it came about.
 Do you have any experience with British Airways Mixed Fleet?
 Please leave your comments below!

 Are you looking for a job as Cabin Crew?
-Don’t let the chance slip through your fingers… make sure you have the right resources to maximise your chances of getting the job- check out my resources for Prospective Cabin Crew now!
+Don’t let the chance slip through your fingers… make sure you have the right resources to maximise your chances of getting the job- check out my online cabin crew courses now!